open-policy-agent/opa/docs/content/rest-api.md

 Execute a simple query.

-OPA serves POST requests without a URL path by querying for the document at path `/data/system/main`.
+OPA serves POST requests without a URL path by querying for the document at path `/data/system/main` by default.
 The content of that document defines the response entirely.
+This default can be overridden by the `default_decision` configuration.
+See the [Configuration Reference](../configuration/#miscellaneous) for more information.

 #### Request Headers